 Opportunities to Build Trust

-How do you begin to build trust with this relationship?
+How do we begin to build trust with this relationship?
 First, start by modeling it.
-Do you personally display trustworthy behavior between you everyone you come into contact with on a daily basis?
-It doesn't matter if it's your spouse or if it's a co-worker.
-Are you demonstrating trust in every aspect of your life?
-Secondly, do you follow-through on things you state you're going to take action towards?
-If you commit to doing x, y, and z, do you do it?
-When you follow through with your word it creates trust with others.
+We have to ask ourselves if we personally display trustworthy behavior between us everyone we come into contact with on a daily basis?
+It doesn't matter if it's our spouse or if it's a co-worker.
+Are we demonstrating trust in every aspect of your life?
+Do I say what I do and do what I say?
+Do I embellish?
+Do I lie?
+Do I leave tidbits out of conversation?

 I hope you're finding these tips helpful and useful.
 Please check back in tomorrow for more tips to nurture your relationships.
 Thank you for reading!

-Written by: Tamara Wilhelm MA, LMHC, LCAC
+Written by: Tamara Portee MA, LMHC, LCAC

 *Tamara enjoys doing marriage counseling, individual counseling, & couples counseling at Imagine Hope.
 We also specialize in family counseling, child & adolescent counseling.
 Imagine Hope serves the Indianapolis area, including the surrounding areas of Carmel, Noblesville, Zionsville, Westfield & Fishers.